Review by Annabel

-Literary noir, in its general sense of typifying dark, cynical and unpleasant crime novels, (as opposed to the classic hard-boiled style where the protagonist is not a detective), needs constant subdivision these days: Tartan and Emerald noir from Scotland and Ireland.
+Literary noir, in its general sense of typifying dark, cynical and unpleasant crime novels, (as opposed to the classic interpretation of hardboiled style novels where the protagonist is not a detective), needs constant subdivision these days: Tartan and Emerald noir for instance from Scotland and Ireland.
 Sirens, falls into an even more specific species – ‘Manc-noir’, set in one of England’s Northern Powerhouse cities, Manchester.

 A street you see every day can look unfamiliar, lying face down on the ground, and it took me a minute to work out where I was.
 The pavement was frozen.
 Low-hanging fog blurred the air, and nothing could pass through it without being altered somehow.
 It threw the whole city of focus, taking the shine out of Friday night. […]